hungntt/xai_thyroid/README.md

 # XAI Thyroid #

-## This repository contains the source code for XAI Thyroid -- an XAI object detection problem ##
+## This repository contains the source code for XAI Thyroid - an XAI object detection problem ##

 1. **Install environment**

 ```
 pip install -r requirements.txt
 ```

+- Download the model at: https://drive.google.com/file/d/1IOyom78mexC6BPq4gPkfFLg-3vPzBnnO/view?usp=sharing

+Move the model to ``model/src/`` folder.

 2. **Instruct the parameters to be run with each algorithm**